YoeDistro/yoe-distro/README.md

 ## Example 👀

-This following is example of building and installing a linux system from scratch on a Raspberry PI 3:
+The following is example of building and installing a linux system from scratch on a Raspberry PI 3:

 ## Install Pre-requisites 💻